Sorry, you need to enable JavaScript to visit this website.

 Patient Advocate

-The Voices of MPN community honors the late David Denny as a leader and positive influence for people living with myelofibrosis (MF).
+The MPN Heroes community honors the late David Denny as a leader and positive influence for people living with myelofibrosis (MF).
 David was a veteran contributor to the MPN Heroes® Recognition Program and was recognized as an MPN Hero in 2015.
 Diagnosed with primary myelofibrosis in September 2013, David was an avid MPN patient advocate.
 He was an administrator on the Myelofibrosis Private Support Group and was active on the MPNforum and other support groups.
 He interacted with the MPN community regularly through daily emails and messages of support.
 David had also been a leader in organizing a regional support group in Northeast Ohio.
 Along with elevating awareness of MPNs and the MPN patient journey, David Denny enjoyed spending time with his wife, Lola, his two adult children, and his four grandchildren.

 David held a Bachelor of Arts degree in Behavioral Science from Cedarville University and a Master of Divinity degree from the Baptist Bible School of Theology.
 David served as the pastor of Whipple Ave Baptist Church in Canton, Ohio, since 2007.
 He spent a total of 33 years in pastoral ministry.
 David also had 13 years of experience in service to people with disabilities.
 His legacy will be carried on by those who were inspired by his devotion to others affected by MPNs.